secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ---
 layout: markdown_page
-title: "Channel Operations"
+title: "Partner Operations"
-description: "This page serves as the Channel Operations team page and includes standard channel reporting links, and details for managing Channel opportunities"
+description: "This page serves as the Partner Operations team page and includes standard channel reporting links, and details for managing partner opportunities"
 ---

 ## On this page